eugenious/the-main-gig/content/guide/5-code-review.md

 A code review can be bruising to your ego.
 Having someone scrutinize your work and criticize it is a bit frightening.
 The code reviewer should be sensitive to this, and always be kind and gentle when leaving comments.
 Be prompt to discuss synchronously in a real converation, rather than re-re-re-replying to a long and confusing comment thread.

 The developer should see a code review for the positive experience that it should be.
 It's a fantastic learning opportunity, and one of the best ways to improve your craft and learn from others.
-Always thank your review for helping you to see where your work might be improved, or at least for the opportunity to defend and justify your choices.
+Always thank your reviewer for helping you to see where your work might be improved, or at least for the opportunity to defend and justify your choices.

 ## Antipattern: Code review as an unpleasant chore